-There are many different types of South Korea work visa that is defined for different purposes.
-For example, people who intend in the media, people who want to begin a startup, or people who want to work in the research areas must apply for a special visa.
+There are many different types of South Korean work visa that are defined for different purposes.
+For example, people who intend to work in the media, people who want to begin a startup, or people who want to work in the research areas must apply for a special visa.
 Despite the variety of work visas, the application process is often the same.
 In most cases, you first need a sponsor to get the necessary approvals for you.
 Then you can initiate the application process.

-Here, we provide complete instructions on South Korea work visa types, the application process, work visa requirements, and costs to be paid.
+Here, we provide complete instructions on South Korean work visa types, the application process, work visa requirements, and costs to be paid.

 South Korean visa application process

-If you want to get a South Korea to work visa, you will first need a sponsoring employer.
+If you want to get a South Korean work visa, you will first need a sponsoring employer.

 - The employer first files a petition to the Ministry of Justice (MSJ).